Your Unofficial Amazon Fire Tablet Manual

-Due to the various configurations that can be used for setting up and connecting to wireless networks, the Kindle Fire offers some advanced options.
-Under the Advanced Settings option you can opt to Use static IP, a useful option if you have problems connecting with your router, or perhaps attempting to use a Wi-Fi hotspot device or app.
+Find this by long-tapping your current connection, and checking the Advanced Options box.
+Here you can set up a Proxy, and toggle your IP address mode.
+Use Static if you have problems connecting with your router, or perhaps attempting to use a Wi-Fi hotspot device or app.
 Several fields are available, from specifying your device’s IP to adding that of the preferred router, Subnet Mask and two DNS numbers.
 Otherwise, leave this as DHCP.

 It is also possible to use the Add Network option to connect to a hidden or undetected network.
 This requires the correct Network SSID (the name displayed by a wireless network in other cases) and a selection of the corresponding security types.
 Six options are available, from Open to WPA2 EAP.
 When you’re happy, click Save to connect.

-Note that if you connect to a large number of wireless networks when using your Kindle Fire, you will eventually end up with a long list of them – this is maintained to make reconnection easy.
+Note that if you connect to a large number of wireless networks when using your Amazon Fire, you will eventually end up with a long list of them – this is maintained to make reconnection easy.
 In order to tidy this up, simply tap on the entries and then choose Forget to remove it from the list.

-9.1The Lock Screen Password
+9.1 The Lock Screen Password

-Whenever you start up your Kindle Fire or tap the power button to “wake” it up from standby mode, you will be presented with a lock screen, complete with one of several default images that are displayed randomly.
+Whenever you start up your Amazon Fire or tap the power button to “wake” it up from standby mode, you will be presented with a lock screen, complete with one of several default images that are displayed randomly.

 Two variations on the lock screen are available.
 By opening Settings > More > Security and switching Lock Screen Password to On you can toggle between the standard “tap and drag” swiping of the orange chevron to unlock or combine this with a password of at least four characters.

-The password option is quite flexible, as it allows you to use a word, a combination of characters, numbers and punctuation or the more user-friendly four-digit numerical PIN.
+The password option is quite flexible, as it allows you to use a word, a combination of characters, numbers, and punctuation — or the more user-friendly four-digit numerical PIN.
 After adding your password and confirming, you can test it by tapping the power button to switch into standby, waiting a moment and then tapping power again to wake the device.
 Disabling the password will require you to enter your code or phrase to confirm.

 Note that four failed login attempts will lock the device, forcing you to attempt a factory reset.